arsys-internet/terraform-provider-arsys-baremetal/docs/resources/privateNetworkServers.md

 ## Import

-This resource cannot be imported as it represents an operation to remove a server from an private network.
+This resource cannot be imported as it represents an operation to remove a server from a private network.

 ## Notes